LiyangSong/Advertisement-CTR-Prediction/proposal.md

 - **Recall**: (True Positives)/(True Positives + False Negatives)

-- **F1-Score**: the harmonic mean of both Precision and Recall
+- **F1-Score**: The harmonic mean of both Precision and Recall

-- **AUC(Area Under the Curve)-ROC**: the two-dimensional area under the entire ROC(curve plotted between True Positive Rate and False Positive Rate)
+- **AUC(Area Under the Curve)-ROC**: The two-dimensional area under the entire ROC(curve plotted between True Positive Rate and False Positive Rate)

 ##### 4. Is the performance measure aligned with the business objective?